-So if you want to look back on 2013 as the year that everything started to change for you… now’s your chance to do it.
+So if you want to look back on this year as the year that everything started to change for you… now’s your chance to do it.

 If you have that gentle nudge that something is missing and your life has been humming along in sepia when it could be really fabulous in Technicolor, I invite you to learn from the teacher who taught me.

-The video training is completely free and you can sign up by clicking here: Christine Kane’s Mindset Master Class.
-(The videos are all free; however, if you click this link and buy something from Christine someday, I will get a thank-you-for-referring-someone-fabulous commission with a side of really good karma and some dark, delicious chocolate.
+(Please note that if you click this link and buy something from Christine, I will get a thank-you-for-referring-someone-fabulous commission with a side of really good karma and some dark, delicious chocolate.
 Actually, I try to have dark, delicious chocolate as often as possible, so that would happen anyway.)

 This week’s LoveWork is to take a look around your life and ask, “Is there anything that needs completing?”
 Make a list.
 Pick one thing and complete it.
 Rinse and Repeat.